Greener-Mods/Thieves-Item-Pack/README.md

 # Thieves-Item-Pack

+### **INSTALLATION**

+This kit has been created and tested with BGEE, BG2EE v2.6.
+This is a WEIDU mod thus currently is compatible with other mods.

+	1 - Extract the contents of the zip file into your override folder

+	2 - Run WeiDU and install

 ### **Dagger of Venom +1**

 Favored by assassins throughout Faerûn, this ordinary-looking dagger conceals a deadly secret: a hidden store of poison within its hilt.
 Although undeniably effective, prolonged reliance on poisoned weapons such as this may tarnish one's honor and erode one's reputation.